-- After this course, participants will be able to describe a comprehensive, culturally and linguistically appropriate assessment for a multilingual child that utilizes information from multiple sources of information.
+- After this course, participants will be able to describe how to conduct a comprehensive, culturally and linguistically appropriate assessment for a multilingual child that utilizes information from multiple sources of information.

-- After this course, participants will be able to analyze the information gathered from a multilingual assessment to differentiate communication differences and disorders in pediatric populations.
+- After this course, participants will be able to describe how to analyze the information gathered from a multilingual assessment to differentiate communication differences and disorders in pediatric populations.

-- After this course, participants will be able to list responses to common questions and identify challenges related to conducting multilingual assessment in various settings (e.g., schools, private practice).
+- After this course, participants will be able to identify common challenges related to conducting multilingual assessment in various settings (e.g., schools, private practice).

 |0-5 Minutes||Background and introduction to multilingual populations|